Will-Banksy/Compression-Library/README.md

 This is a library that aims to provide simple wrappers around a few compression algorithms, currently just [LZO](https://www.oberhumer.com/opensource/lzo/)

+I use code from other sources in this repo, refer to the licenses included with them

 ## Compiling

 ### Shared Library